- Bring any forms with that you need to be completed by your primary care provider (PCP)- such as a physical form for sports or work.

 - Your health insurance card

-Next, you and your parent/guardian (if they are with you) will be called into the exam room.
-During this time your health care provider (HCP) will discuss your health history and your family health history.
-Then the provider will ask your parents to leave the room to ask you a few questions alone, and give you the chance to ask questions without your parent/guardian in the room.
+You and your parent/guardian (if they are with you) will be called into the exam room.
+During this time your PCP will discuss your health history and your family health history.
+Then the provider will ask your parents to leave the room to ask you a few questions alone and give you the chance to ask questions without your parent/guardian in the room.
 At the end of the visit, your parent/guardian may come back to the room.

 - Family and friends

 - Substance use (i.e. cigarettes, vaping, marijuana, alcohol, etc.)

 - Sexual health (including your gender identity and sexual orientation)

 - Mental health

 At any time during the check-up, you should feel free to ask your HCP questions.
 If you’re worried that you might forget what you wanted to ask, you can write the questions down on a piece of paper beforehand.